Technology and innovation to serve three focus areas

 Some projects and associations we support

-2020 pilot project supported by the Thales Solidarity charitable fund.
+Pilot project supported by the Thales Solidarity Fund in 2021 and 2022.

 Digital technologies to confront prejudice, promote community engagement and build digital capacities